-As of December 31, 2015, we had deferred income of \in 3.1 million arising from collaboration agreements compared to \in 7.9 million and \in 17.5 million as of December 31, 2014 and 2013, respectively.
-This deferred income will be recognized as revenue as we and our collaboration partners advance the projects that are subject to our collaborations.
+As of December 31, 2017, we had no deferred income arising from collaboration agreements compared to 0.1 million as of December 31, 2016 and 2015, respectively.
+This deferred income is recognized as revenue as we and our collaboration partners advance the projects that are subject to our collaborations.